 Provide details of the size of your building (gross internal floor area).
 If there will be a change in the size of your building on completion of the project, please provide details.

 Statutory approvals

-Please list all statutory approvals (see page xxx [sect 9]) and consents that apply to your project.
+Please list all statutory approvals and consents that apply to your project.